 Lynn Gunn: I’ve been going out into nature a lot.
 That always keeps me inspired and feels like a reset.
-I’ve also been really inspired by creating and curating my home!
+I’ve also been really inspired by creating and curating my home which could also be done with the assistance of professionals like a Cape Cod Interior Designer!
 I’ve wanted to get into interior design for a while, so experimenting on my own place has been really fun and inspiring.
 Slowly putting that together…

 Though we create art from a personal place, often that meaning can change depending on a listener’s lived experience.
 What do you hope people take away from Use Me having gone through such a time of fear and insecurity in quarantine?

 Lynn Gunn: I hope they can take away any type of comfort or empowerment or peace from it.
 Really just as long as it can provide some distraction or joy in a time where that feels hard to find.

 I think ultimately, when we know we’re not alone in something it can bring some comfort.

 The line “Feels good to be alive, but I hate my life” from “Good to Be Alive” feels especially relevant now.
 Do you think there’s any sense of relief in knowing that we’re all going through this together?
 Is there anything you can do as an artist to alleviate that sense of anxiety for fans?

 Lynn Gunn: Definitely, I think ultimately, when we know we’re not alone in something it can bring some comfort.
 I don’t know all the right answers and I myself am navigating a lot of these anxieties that everyone is feeling.
 I think being transparent about that is okay.
 My number one plan to try and alleviate any bit of anxiety is to keep creating new material as well as finding ways for us to give back/come together in some ways.